simonp2014/homebridge-garage-door-relay/README.md

 - [Shelly1 Garage Door Control](https://www.youtube.com/watch?v=aV7gOWjia5w)
 - [Automate your Garage Door!
 The PERFECT First DIY Smart Home Project](https://www.youtube.com/watch?v=WEZUxXNiERQ)

-## Door open/closed sensor
+## Door / Gate sensors

+Door sensors are used to signal changes to this accessory and adjust the door state accordingly.
+Ideally, for a garage door there would be a sensor at each end of the track to signal when the door is in the fully opened or closed state.
+Where there is a missing sensor at one end of the track this accessory will simulate the door operation assuming that the door reaches the required state after a specified timeout.

+I have assume two Aqara P2 Door Sensors at each end of the track to detect the door position and send immediate updates through the webhook interface.
+I did this by creating a HomeKit automation for each sensor for their open and closed states to run a shortcut that fires a web request to the webhook (see below for details).

+You could also use a Reed Switch sensor directly wired to the Shelly relay to perform that case of the Open or Closed sensor.
+(The Shelly relay would need to be configured to call the webhook URL with the required parameters when it's switch input changes state).

-In order to know for sure if your gate is open or closed you need to install a Reed Switch sensor connected between `L` and `SW` (order is irrelevant).
+The Reed Switch sensor would be connected between `L` and `SW` (order is irrelevant).
 These cost between €2 and €5.

 ![Reed Switch](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQlGm8m0RQnE2NE15JjLc4KEOUdR0QghniwDQkSQjto3mPq9qPUVGmlrB5vBVWsL1sJlLU9sWAOs4Y&usqp=CAc)

 For Shelly 1 and a normally open reed switch (NO) the following options need to be set:

+??

+## Webhook Interface

+Sensors notify the accessory of changes to the state of the door through the webhook interface.